 This collection contains U-matic 3/4" video cassettes of interviews of Paul Cadmus.

 Organized by date.

 The videos in this collection are open to viewing by the public but cannot be quoted or excerpted without written permission from the family of Paul Cadmus.

-Special Collections Research Center also holds other collections related to art and artists, particularly photographers.
+Special Collections and Archives also holds other collections related to art and artists, particularly photographers.

 Cadmus, Paul, 1904-1999.